Home

 For photos see www.nycsubway.org

 North refers to 205th Street-Bainbridge and South refers to Coney Island.
 This line operates 24 hours a day, 7 days a week on the full route listed below.
-Trains stop at DeKalb Ave during late nights only or when weekend General Orders affecting track-work dictates.
 Express between 145th Street-Harlem and Fordham Road, peak rush direction only (6:15 AM to 9 AM to Manhattan, 4:20 PM to 6:45 PM from Manhattan.)
-NOTE: Due to signal replacement in the Bronx, Concourse express service may be temporarily suspended for extended periods of time.
-The D uses all R68 trainsets; however an R68A train may be in the mix on occasion.
-We board our imaginary D train on a normal, non-rush period from the Bronx and make our way to Stillwell Ave-Coney Island.
 Although the current route along the West End portion is elevated since the dual contracts construction in 1916-17, the line originally ran at grade (street level) since 1875.
-Also, except for Bay 50th Street, 22nd Avenue (now Bay Parkway), and 9th Ave, all other station locations were slightly different on the original grade crossing route.

 ________________________

 205th Street Norwood (205th St at Bainbridge Ave) Opened 7/1/1933: This is the last stop of the Concourse D line, but this station never was intended to be a terminal, planned extensions would be to the then-unbuilt Co-Op city or the northeastern section of the Bronx.
 Like 179th Street or 71st/Continental Ave station on the IND Queens Blvd. line, there are tail tracks east of the station to allow relays back downtown.
-Trains discharge and fumigate on one side (term for crews ensuring the train has no passengers by doing a car-by-car check.) and pick up passengers on the southbound side.
+Trains discharge on one side and pick up passengers on the southbound side.
 Station has 2 tracks on 1 island platform, and two entrances.
-The main F/T booth at Bainbridge Ave and East 206th Street has 2 street stairs, 2 platform stairs and one single up escalator.
+The main Fulltime booth at Bainbridge Ave and East 206th Street has 2 street stairs, 2 platform stairs and one single up escalator.
 The stairs from mezzanine to platform show evidence that half of the width is closed and is converted to a station storage area.
-The P/T entrance at East 205th Street and Perry Ave lies in a residential area and has 2 street stairs and one ramp (no stairs) to the extreme eastern end of the platform.
+The Part time entrance at East 205th Street and Perry Ave lies in a residential area and has 2 street stairs and one ramp (no stairs) to the extreme eastern end of the platform.
 Platform tiles match those of Bedford Park (green).
-The signs to the P/T booth also show some strange hours of operation, it is open late on weeknights; however it closes at 1:40 PM on Saturdays.
+The signs to the Part time booth also show some strange hours of operation, it is open late on weeknights; however it closes at 1:40 PM on Saturdays.

 ___________________________

-Bedford Park Boulevard Bedford Park Blvd/Grand Boulevard and Concourse) Opened 7/1/1933 Station has 3 tracks, 2 island platforms, D trains use the wall tracks while B trains use the center track.
+Bedford Park Boulevard Bedford Park Blvd/Grand Boulevard and Concourse) Opened 7/1/1933 Station has 3 tracks, 2 island platforms, D trains use the wall tracks while rush hour B trains use the center track.
 2 mezzanines once joined by a full length passageway both inside and outside fare control.
 This passageway is now closed and sealed off.
-P/T mezzanine at West 203rd St. has ghost booth, and was converted to 24/7 HEET access in 2003.
-P/T side also has 2 street stairs and 2 stairs to each platform.
-F/T side at Bedford Park has 2 street stairs, 2 stairs to each platform and passageway to Bedford Park Blvd underpass.
+Part-time mezzanine at West 203rd St. has ghost booth, and was converted to 24/7 HEET access in 2003.
+Part-time side also has 2 street stairs and 2 stairs to each platform.
+Fulltime side at Bedford Park has 2 street stairs, 2 stairs to each platform and passageway to Bedford Park Blvd underpass.
 NOTE: Over half of the stations in the Bronx segment of the Concourse line currently, or used to have, exit underpasses.
 These exits usually sit directly alongside the intersecting roadway traveling underneath the Grand Concourse as a tunnel.
 When we discuss the underpass, we refer to the pedestrian exit to street (outside fare control), not to be confused with subway underpasses from one platform to another inside fare control.
 Had the intermediate full length mezzanine been open, there would’ve been 2 additional platform stairs, 2 stairs are still standing, and 2 were removed.
-Current tower sits at south side, and is scheduled to be replaced by a new Concourse Master Tower that will also replace other satellite towers along the Concourse line.
+Current tower sits at south side, and has been replaced by a new Concourse Master Tower that also replaced all other towers along the Concourse line.
 Tile band on track wall is green

 ________________________